English

 .5 credit

 Not so long ago, language was considered to have magical properties, carrying with it an aura of mystery and power.
 Though hard to imagine today, its legacy remains— “grammar” comes from the same word as “glamor,” which means “enchantment,” while “spell” still has all sorts of magical and linguistic associations.
-Of course, literature has never really stopped thinking about its ability to express the fantastical, and that is the focus of this class.
-Students read this literature of wondrous events, imaginary settings, magical beings, mythical pasts, and speculative futures.
-While doing so, they ask: How are these works in conversation with the real world that they appear to provide an escape from?
+Of course, authors of literature have never really stopped thinking about a novelist's ability to express the fantastical, and that is the focus of this class.
+Students read this literature of wondrous events, mythical pasts, speculative futures, and imaginary settings.
+While doing so, they ask: How are these works in conversation with the real world from which they appear to provide an escape?
 In what ways might they challenge us to question and debate ourselves, our behaviors, and the moral and social constructs of the present world?
-Analyzing and evaluating works drawn from genres including classical myth, fantasy, science fiction, magical realism, folklore, and the dystopian, students identify shared themes and literary elements in order to better understand the “spell” that these stories weave.
+Analyzing and evaluating works drawn from genres including science fiction, magical realism, classical myth, fantasy, folklore, and the dystopian, students identify shared themes and literary elements in order to better understand the “spell” that these stories weave.

 Offered spring semester